Sync your calendar with computer programs

 - Sign in with your Google account.
 If you use 2-step verification with your account, you'll have to enter an app password.

 - Follow the steps to add your Google Account.

-If your calendar application doesn't have a full sync option, or if you want a read-only view of one calendar, you can sync your calendar to the application using a link to XML or ICAL.
+If your calendar application doesn't have a full sync option, or if you want a read-only view of one calendar, you can sync your calendar to the application using a link to ICAL.

 - On a computer, open Google Calendar.

 - In the top right, click Settings > Settings.

 - Open the Calendars tab.